South Africa–United States relations: Second presidency of Donald Trump

-Two weeks after the beginning of Donald Trump's second term as US President, his new Secretary of State Marco Rubio announced that he would not attend the 2025 G20 Johannesburg Summit, citing South Africa's "controversial land expropriation law" as one of his reasons.
+Two weeks after the beginning of Donald Trump's second term as US President, his new Secretary of State Marco Rubio announced that he would not attend the 2025 G20 Johannesburg Summit, citing South Africa's controversial land expropriation law as one of his reasons.
 The following day, Trump issued Executive Order 14204 to suspend any aid or assistance to South Africa.

 Foreign Ministry spokesman Chrispin Phiri stated that "the Government of South Africa is incomprehensible and angry about this sanctions decision.
 Trump's portrayal contradicts the facts and does not recognize the country's painful history of colonialism and apartheid.
 The decision is apparently the result of a campaign of misinformation and propaganda."
 President Cyril Ramaphosa had his spokesman say that "the claim that Africans are being arbitrarily dispossessed and are therefore having to flee the country is completely untrue.
 South Africa is a constitutional democracy."
 In his annual State of the Nation Address, Ramaphosa spoke about the growing nationalism, protectionism and egoism around the world and, without mentioning Trump by name, added that South Africa will not be intimidated or pushed around.

 In February 2025, the Trump administration drastically cut USAID support, affecting HIV programmes across Africa.
 Experts warned that in South Africa alone, these cuts could lead to 500,000 deaths over the next decade.
 The U.S. President’s Emergency Plan for AIDS Relief, which has provided $120 billion since 2003 and supported millions of patients, was severely affected.
 South Africa, with the highest HIV burden globally, saw clinic closures, disrupted treatments, and job losses among healthcare workers.
 The South African government and UNAIDS pledged to find alternative funding sources, while experts called on the EU and private donors to fill the gap.

-The same month, a South African court ruled that claims of a white genocide in the country were "clearly imagined" and "not real," dismissing rhetoric from figures like Donald Trump and Elon Musk.
-The ruling came as the court blocked a $2.1 million bequest to the white supremacist group Boerelegioen, intended to support its cause of racial separation.
-The donor, Grantland Michael Gray, had become fixated on the idea of an impending genocide before his death in 2022.
-His siblings, who contested the bequest, argued that his views were fueled by racism and online misinformation.
-The court found the donation vague and against public policy.
-While Trump and Musk have previously amplified concerns about the treatment of white South African farmers, official crime statistics contradict claims of systematic targeting.
-Judge Rosheni Allie ordered Boerelegioen to cover legal costs, further discrediting narratives of racial persecution in South Africa.